ckharvey/ZaraStar/README.md

 The upshot of this is that the Java code was written in a fundamentally different way from which one might choose today.
 For example, there's a lot of byte-array manipulation; one, because the C code was written that way, and two, because string processing was very slowly in early Java (300 times slower than byte arrays).

+<b>C# Update</b>

+You'll also find a directory with converted Java to C# code.
+This is part of a learning program.
+My son is studying Computer Science at college.
+The language of instruction is C#, so I'm using the ZaraStar code to help him understand how C# fits in to the wider programming world.

 Chris Harvey
 September 2018